simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

 - Benefits/Outcomes of using Azure solutions
 - Tools
     - Azure Portal
+        - Manually configure using click configurations
     - Azure PowerShell
+        - Use the SDK for Powershell to connect to Azure from PS to perform management tasks
     - Azure CLI
+        - based on bash, mainly for Linux, connect to Azure
     - Cloud Shell
+        - Can run CLI or Powershell in the browser from the portal
 - Azure Adviser
+    - Analyses your use of resources using AI/ML
+    - Offer recommendations on:
+        - High Availability
+        - Security
+        - Performance
+        - Cost

 ## Security
 - Network Security Groups